-When you join us on our Main Salmon River multi-day rafting trips this summer, there will be a whole slew of water crafts for you to become well acquainted with!
-From Oar Rafts to Inflatable Kayaks, and many things in between, you’ll have the opportunity to enjoy all ranges of adventure on the river.
-It’s typical to switch boats throughout the trip as you make new friends and get more comfortable on the river.
+When you join us on our Main Salmon River multi-day rafting trips this summer, there will be a wide variety of water crafts for you to become well acquainted with!
+From Oar Rafts, to Paddle Rafts, to Inflatable Kayaks, you’ll have the opportunity to enjoy all ranges of adventure on the river.
+It’s typical to switch boats throughout the trip as you make new friends, get to know the different guides, and get more comfortable on the river.
 We encourage you to try them all at some point on your trip!

 The Oar Raft